Finesse (Bruno Mars song): Composition

-"Finesse" is a new jack swing, funk and hip-hop soul song with a light influence of R&B. The song draws it main inspiration from the early 1990s new jack swing sound.
+"Finesse" is a new jack swing, funk and hip-hop soul song with a light influence of R&B. The song draws its main inspiration from the early 1990s new jack swing sound.
 The original version was composed in the key of A-flat major at a tempo of 124 beats per minute.
 The song features Mars in the center of the track, with a "tightly clipped vocal delivery" sounding like Bobby Brown.
 Its instrumentation features walloping clattering drum machine rhythms, syncopated rhythms, lurching "orchestral-stab" synthesizers, and "close-harmony background vocals".
 It all resonates with the sound of Bobby Brown's album Don't Be Cruel (1988) and its title track.
 Most critics say the open "programmed snare line" on "Finesse" resembles the one in Bell Biv DeVoe's "Poison" (1990).
 Its bass line and beat have also been compared to Michael Jackson's "Remember the Time" (1992), and the new jack swing style to Jackson's album Dangerous (1991).
 The lyrics demonstrate the happiness of being with who one loves and the positive outcome of that for them and others.
 It is also "about being confident with the person you're taking out".

 For its single release, the composition of the song was reworked to feature verses from Cardi B. The key of the song was changed to A-flat minor and the tempo was reduced to 100 beats per minute.
 Her flow and rhymes on the track have been compared to "turn-of-the-1990s cadence", as well as to Salt-N-Pepa and Heavy D styles.